 O365 is an entire ecosystem of applications in the cloud.
 “In the cloud” simply means “on someone else’s computer but accessible on your device”.
 In this case, it’s Microsoft’s servers around the world.
 Microsoft stores and protects your organization’s info, upkeeps the system, and lets your IT team do other, higher-priority things.

-Think of O365 as a new version of Windows, accessible pretty much anywhere.
+Think of O365 as a web-based version of Windows, accessible pretty much anywhere.
 It comes complete with its own Start Menu (the waffle) and can be accessed through almost any browser on almost any device.

-Gone are the days of email and file shares only accessible in the office.
+Gone are the days of email and file shares only accessible in the office or through VPN.
 Now you literally have your conversations and files at your fingertips: in your Android’s apps, on Safari on your Mac, Firefox on your PC, Chrome on your iPad.
 You name it.